abidlabs/shuffled_stats/README.rst

 ===================
 A python library for performing inference on datasets with shuffled / unordered labels.

 This library includes functions for generating datasets and performing linear regression on datasets whose labels (the "y") are shuffled with respect to the input features (the "x").
-In other words, this library can be used to perform linear regression when you don't know which measurement comes from which data point.
+In other words, you should use this library to perform linear regression when you don't know which measurement comes from which data point.

-Applications include: experiments done on an entire population of particles at once (flow cytometry), datasets shuffled to protect privacy (medical records), measurements where the ordering is unclear (signaling with identical tokens)
+Applications include: experiments done on an entire population of particles at once (`flow cytometry <http://www.python.org/>`_.), datasets shuffled to protect privacy (medical records), measurements where the ordering is unclear (signaling with identical tokens)

 Installation
 --------------------